 Extending the Ganzfeld Effect to Do Basic Sensory Deprivation

-If you want to block your aural senses, put earplugs into your ears, or play noise for example with a portable music player.
+If you want to block your aural senses, put earplugs into your ears, or play white, pink or brown noise for example with a portable music player.
 To avoid background noises, e.g. traffic noises from outside, sports earphones which go inside the ears, or more expensive active noise cancellation earphones work well.
-If you use earplugs, you'll be hearing a silent noise-like whoosh sound which is the sound of circulating blood - like music from your body.
+If you use earplugs, you’ll be hearing a silent noise-like whoosh sound which is the sound of circulating blood - like music from your body.

 To block the touch sense of your hands, you can wear gloves, or cross the fingers of the left and right hands, or place the hands inside each other, and so on - find a configuration which feels comfortable.
 After some time, the hands will feel like a uniform warm mass and you cannot feel your individual fingers.

-I tried a flotation tank once at a spa but it felt slightly cramped for my height.
-My arms ended up bumping to the inside of the tank while floating there and it was slightly distracting - a larger tank would've been better.
-However, the biggest distraction was the inability to relax my neck properly, a pillow would've been good.
-Nevertheless, once the lid was opened, I was surprised and thought something had gone wrong because just 10 minutes had passed and they opened already now.
+I tried a flotation tank once at a spa but it felt slightly cramped for my length.
+My arms ended up bumping to the inside of the tank while floating there and it was slightly distracting - a larger tank would’ve been better.
+However, the biggest distraction was the inability to relax my neck properly, a pillow would’ve been good.
+Nevertheless, once the lid was opened, I was surprised and thought something had gone wrong because just 10 minutes had passed and they opened the lid already now.
 Instead, it had been 45 minutes and my time was up.
-I couldn't test the tank again, but all in all it was a pleasant experience which I would happily try again.
+I couldn’t test the tank again, but all in all it was a pleasant experience which I would happily try again.